OutSystems/docs-product/src/develop/security/end-user-manage/add-delete-users.md

 <div class="info" markdown="1">

-If you use an external authentication method (for example, Active Directory or SAML 2.0) to authenticate end users, you don't need to create the users manually.
+If you use an external authentication method (for example, SAML 2.0) to authenticate end users, you don't need to create the users manually.
 Instead, they're created automatically in the OutSystems database on the first login.

 Check [End Users Authentication](end-user-authentication/intro.md) for more information on external authentication methods.